Attleboro area police warn of vaccine scam

-NORFOLK — First there was the guy in Tennessee who hoarded hand sanitizer to price gouge panicked people on Amazon before he came under heavy criticism and criminal investigation.
+NORFOLK — First there was the guy in Tennessee who hoarded hand sanitizer to price-gouge panicked people on Amazon.

 Police say there is no list.